ColeTrammer/iros/docs/di/type_erasure.md

 using DrawableRef = di::AnyRef<IDrawable>;
 ```

 The idea is that the dispatch objects will implement the common CPO pattern, which is to attempt to call functions one after another.
 For DebugPrint, the final function object to call is di::into_void, which means that the default implenentation will just ignore arguments.
-This DSL for describing an interface can work without macros, and is in fact far more expressive than virtual methods.
+This DSL for describing an interface can work without macros, and is in fact far more expressive than virtual methods, since the actual method call can use static dispatch (and so can use if constexpr).

 ### Templated Dispatch